solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 Azure Database for MySQL Single Server includes support for the three server parameters listed above.
-For a comprehensive list of Single Server's supported parameters, consult the [Microsoft documentation.]
+For a comprehensive list of Single Server's supported parameters, consult the [Microsoft documentation.][43]

 ## Tools to Set Server Parameters